traynor/node-static-auth/README.md

 - `HTTPS` support with `HTTP` server listener for `HTTP`->`HTTPS` redirect
 - `Basic auth` protection
 - access log file with log file rotation option
-- serve your custom error pages (401, 404, 500), defaults to built-in ones
+- serve your custom error pages (401, 404, 500), defaults to built-in ones (not so pretty)
 - pass native config to [`node-static`](https://www.npmjs.com/package/node-static), [`morgan`](https://www.npmjs.com/package/morgan) and [`rotating-file-stream`](https://npmjs.com/package/rotating-file-stream) modules
 - disable/enable/customize features

 ___Note about HTTP2___

-You must install node `>= 9.x` to use it.
+You must install node `>= 9.x` to use it, but it's only plain ole server listening on a port, so you won't get the whole nine yards, and other used modules don't really support it yet, but still.

-There could probably be some bugs due to its experimental status, and no support from other used modules, so they're going to be dealt with in time.
+Also, there could probably be some bugs due to its experimental status, and in combination with other modules, so they're going to be dealt with in time.

 # Under the hood

-It bundles [`node-static`](https://www.npmjs.com/package/node-static) [`basic-auth`](https://www.npmjs.com/package/basic-auth), [`morgan`](https://www.npmjs.com/package/morgan) and [`rotating-file-stream`](https://npmjs.com/package/rotating-file-stream) modules on top of Node.js built-in `HTTP`, `HTTP2`server, as well as `HTTPS` server.
+It bundles [`node-static`](https://www.npmjs.com/package/node-static) [`basic-auth`](https://www.npmjs.com/package/basic-auth), [`morgan`](https://www.npmjs.com/package/morgan) and [`rotating-file-stream`](https://npmjs.com/package/rotating-file-stream) modules on top of Node.js built-in `HTTP`, `HTTP2` as well as `HTTPS` server.
 It extends static server with error pages handler with custom error pages handler option.

-You can pass the same config/options for each module, as you would normaly do (except for creating write stream with `morgan`).
+You can pass the same config/options for each module, as you would normally do (except for creating write stream with `morgan`).

 # Usage